A Songwriter of Remarkable Depth and Grace

 Few occasions in popular music have seen tougher lyrics married to such uplifting music.

-Shortly thereafter, Marley detailed the rise of Zimbabwe out of the oppression of Rhodesia, and continued to draw needed and necessary attention to the lingering repercussions of colonialism and slavery in the Third World.
+Shortly thereafter, Marley detailed the rise of Zimbabwe out of the minority-rule oppression of Rhodesia, and continued to draw needed and necessary attention to the lingering repercussions of colonialism and slavery in the Third World.

 Grim realities gave birth to the music of Bob Marley and the Wailers, but despite the hardships and struggles he so expertly detailed and brought attention to, Marley's songs were also defiantly buoyant – sunny, danceable statements of hope.